Hi, it’s Tani from the Kamiuma store.

 ・・・・・

-Rivendell’s road bike for “a paved road”.
+Rivendell’s road bike for “pavement”.
 It’s a brand new model with full of “Grant’s latest ideas”.

 Thank you so much for reading till the end!